Ion Hanford Perdicaris: Early life

 Ion Hanford Perdicaris was born in Athens, Greece, while his father Gregory Anthony Perdicaris was United States Consul to Greece.
 His father had migrated to the United States in the late 1820s from Greece.
 Ion's mother was the granddaughter of United States Revolutionary War hero Captain William Dewitt.
-She was a member of a wealthy family of planters family from Cheraw, South Carolina.
+She was a member of a wealthy family of planters from Cheraw, South Carolina.
 Some of the members included: U.S. Senator Josiah J. Evans, a great uncle, and South Carolina Supreme Court Justice Henry McIver, a first cousin.

 Ion's family moved back to the United States in 1845.
 They resided at the Perdicaris Ashley Cottage, an elaborate twenty-room estate on the north side of Trenton, New Jersey.
 Ion grew up in Trenton and attended the Trenton Academy.
 His father was one of the Trustees and the school was controlled by Trenton's elite families.
 Most of the students were the children of America's leadership and the wealthy elite class.
 His father became a prominent entrepreneur and was involved in local politics.
 By the age of ten Ion was involved in the family business but chose painting instead of business.
 According to an account from one of Ion's classmates, his lavish paintings adorned the mansion.
 Ion's father Gregory amassed a small fortune.
 According to the United States Census of 1860, the Perdicaris estate was worth roughly 6 million dollars adjusted for 2019 inflation.